USEPA/workshops/lessons/repr_doc.md

 ## Reproducible Documents
-By itself Markdown is pretty cool, but doesn't really provide any value added to the way most of us already work.
-However, when you add in a few other things, it, in my opinion, changes things dramatically.
-Two tools in particular that, along with Markdown, have moved reproducible research forward (especially as it relates to R) are, the `knitr` package and a tool called pandoc.
-We are not going to cover the details of these, but we will use them via RStudio.

-In short, these three tools allow us to write up documents, embed code via "code chunks", run that code and render the final document with nicely formatted text, results, figures etc into a final format of our choosing.
+Reproducible documents, are documents that mix text and code and allow others to re-run your analysis.
+They are inspired by Donald Knuth's ideas on [literate programming](http://www-cs-faculty.stanford.edu/~knuth/lp.html).
+Specific to the R world we build reproducible documents with Markdown, `rmarkdown`, `knitr`, and an external tool called [pandoc](https://pandoc.org/).
+In short, these tools allow us to write up documents, embed code via "code chunks", run that code and render the final document with nicely formatted text, results, figures etc into a final format of our choosing.
 We can create `.html`, `.docx`, `.pdf`, ...
 The benefit of doing this is that all of our data and code are a part of the document.
-I share my source document, then anyone can reproduce all of our calculations.
-For instance, I can make a manuscript that looks like this:
+We can share our source document, then anyone can reproduce all of our calculations.
+For instance, we can make a manuscript that looks like this:

 ![Rendered Manuscript](figures/rendered.jpg)